Do you want the FREEDOM to use your clinical skills and experience to treat children the way you know will help them most?

 - and ideally has knowledge and/or training in immature reflexes, sensory processing, polyvagal theory, Safe & Sound Protocol (SSP), Integrated Listening Systems (iLs), feeding therapy (SOS and/or Talk Tools), self-regulation, visual perceptual processing, and trauma-informed care.

 This position offers

 - a competitive pay scale for private pediatric Occupational Therapy.

-- a flexible schedule.
-You will be able to set your hours within the open hours of the office (after school hours required a minimum of 4 days a week), and have high flexibility with vacations and personal events, like your child’s awards program!
+- flexibility is your schedule.
+You will be able to set your hours within the parameters of a full-time caseload (a minimum of 2 hours of after school hours is required 4 days a week), and have high flexibility with vacations and personal events, like your child’s awards program!